wilczynski-jakub/touchpad-gestures/README.md

 ## One finger hold

-This gesture simulates mouse dragging, as it can sometimes be difficult to perform on a touchpad.
+This gesture simulates mouse dragging, as it can sometimes be difficult to do on a touchpad.
 The mouse's left button is pressed after holding one finger for half a second and is released only after you stop moving the cursor, allowing you to adjust how long the dragging lasts.

 ![1-finger-hold.gif](gif/1-finger-hold.gif)